By Estelle Nora Harwit Amrani

 I am sharing with you two recent photos of fully-grown Zoey.

 Oct.
 31, 2015: Zoey passed away early this morning of heart failure.
 Luckily, she went quickly and without fear or pain that we know of - she gave no indication of pain.
-She wanted to be at her favorite place outside, on the grass, and within a few minutes she made her transition.
+With her last breaths and barely any energy, and to please me, as well since I enouraged her to go out, she ran outside and lay on her favorite spot on the grass.
+Within a few minutes she made her transition.
 She had an enlarged heart for the past two years and we knew her time was coming soon.
 She had trouble breathing and there was nothing that would improve her situation.
+I called the emergency vet but there wasn't anything that could really save Zoey.
+She died looking up at the stars with us petting her and talking to her.
+We buried her in our yard.
 She was the best dog we've ever had and she will be missed beyond what words could say.
 RIP our dear Zoey.
 She knew she was loved and we were loved by her.